m64p/m64p.github.io/index.md

 ### Compatibility ###

 This is likely the most compatible N64 emulator you're going to come across.
-It can play games like Resident Evil 2, Rogue Squadron, Pokemon Snap, and World Driver Championship "out-of-the-box" (without the need to fiddle with settings, plugins or anything of the sort).
+It can play games like Resident Evil 2, Rogue Squadron, Pokemon Snap, and World Driver Championship "out-of-the-box" (without the need to fiddle with settings, plugins, or anything of the sort).

 Give it a try, you won't be disappointed.
 There is no installer, just unzip and play!

-If you run into any issues, I would love to hear about it [here](https://github.com/m64p/mupen64plus-GLideN64/issues)
+If you run into any issues, I would love to hear about it [here](https://github.com/m64p/mupen64plus-GLideN64/issues).